RDN Wetland Mapping

 Is the Hamilton Marsh one of the wetlands in your study?
 If yes, is there any way to protect it from logging?

-jbuzek asked over 4 years ago
+jbuzek asked about 5 years ago

 We have not studied Hamilton Marsh, but we have done a lot of work in that area!
 For questions on Hamilton Marsh, I would recommend getting in touch with the Hamilton Marsh Committee.
 The committee is made up of several local community members who work to actively promote and preserve the wetland.
 You can find their contact information on the website: https://hamilton-marsh.com/.